 (Syn.
 Juniperus communis saxatilis, Juniperus sibirica, Juniperus nana)

-Juniperus communis montana's foliage color is green-gray and type is evergreen.
+Foliage of Juniperus communis var. montana has color green-gray and is evergreen.

-Communities for Juniperus communis montana:Douglas Fir Forest, Lodgepole Forest, Sub-Alpine Forest and Yellow Pine Forest.
+Communities for Juniperus communis var. montana:Douglas Fir Forest, Lodgepole Forest, Sub-Alpine Forest and Yellow Pine Forest.

 |ph:||5.00 to 7.60|